VallarasuS/Vallarasu.in/docs/about.md

 ![Vallarasu Profile Picture](https://raw.githubusercontent.com/VallarasuS/Vallarasu.in/master/docs/_screenshots/dp-vallarasu.png)

-Hello! ✋ This is Vallarasu Sambathkumar from Bangalore, India.
+Hello! ✋ This is Vallarasu Sambathkumar from Chennai, India.

 I have a decade of experince in building applications for the web, desktop and mobile.